chenningg/cz4031-sql-query-optimizer/api/README.md

 1. Ensure that you have [Poetry](https://python-poetry.org/docs/) (A package manager for Python) and at minimum [Python 3.8](https://www.python.org/downloads/) installed.
 2. `cd` into this folder and run `poetry install` to install the Python package dependencies for this backend.
 We are using Flask as a web server.
 3. By default, the API server starts in production mode.
-To run in development mode, create an `.env` file in this folder and add the following environment variables:
+To run in development mode and enable hot reloading, create an `.env` file in this folder and add the following environment variables:

 ```
 FLASK_APP=app.py